WRITER.

 // *PERSONAL* MIDJOURNEY A.I. : <Input>Haiku {Output}: Illustration

-I’ve been messing around with the MidJourney beta, and I thought I’d challenge the A.I. by feeding it with some shortform haiku poetry I wrote as the input, just to see what it would spit back out.
+Like all good creatives worried they might lose their job to a computer, I had an A.I. mess-around with the MidJourney beta, and I thought I’d challenge my potential robot overlord by feeding it with some shortform haiku poetry I wrote as the input, just to see what it would spit back out.
 Verdict: it’s too much fun.
 I’m sure A.I poetry’s probably pretty good too.
 But for now I’m still the one holding the pen...and doing the input (and the design overlay!)

 // GABBERISH : The Guilt Issue